vishalchovatiya/PI/MATH/Cheat Sheet.md

 ```
 So, square root is wokring like partition of two factor of given N.

+> **Prime number**
+- Its whole number unlike composite number which made up different factors.
+- Even nos can't be prime except 2.
+- If you plot the fibonacci numbers in spiral form, all diagonals are prime nos.
+- Primes are used in cryptography coz you can not generate combination or patterns out of it so wont be decrypted easily.

 > **Sieve of eratosthenes**
 1. Brute force
 2. Square root optimization